minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 ## Test transaction replication

-1. From on-premise side, create a test user in orclpdb.
+1. From on-premise side, create a test user in orclpdb, and grant privileges to the user.
+You need check if the pdb is open.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba